kaelzhang/roe/README.md

 # roe

-A single egg instance.

-[Egg](https://eggjs.org/) web framework without clusters and agents, which is more suitable for container-based deployment, such as Docker and Kubernetes.
+A single and simplified instance of [Egg](https://eggjs.org/) web framework without clusters and agents, which is more suitable for container-based deployment, such as Docker and Kubernetes.

 ## Install